GluuFederation/tutorials/oidc-sso-tutorials/code/node/jans-passport/README.md

 ## What is Inbound identity?

-You can add any external social login options, and authentications, and add authenticated users to your Janssen server.
+You can add any external social login options(e.g. google, fb), authentications, and add authenticated users to your Janssen server.

 ![inbound-identity-simple-flow](https://user-images.githubusercontent.com/39133739/175252987-a4aef5f0-960f-4cdc-a9c2-ea8e12de1bef.png)